 “Move aside.”
 The night guard shifts to give the smaller man room to work but doesn’t leave his companion’s side.

 Pheno kneels beside the unconscious guard and notes that he’s bleeding profusely from his forehead.
-He ignores the commotion happening behind, while leaning over the injured man and monitoring his pulse at the side of his neck.
+He leans over the injured man and checks his pulse at the side of his neck.
 There is a slim, shallow cut on the patient’s neck, but it isn’t a cause for concern.

-The doctor ignores the question as he examines the laceration cut across the forearm.
-He takes at the deep wound and reaches within his brown satchel for some materials.
+The doctor ignores the question as he examines the laceration cut across their forearm.
+He tsked at the deep wound and reaches within his brown satchel for some materials.
 The thick strap digs into his boney shoulder as he rifles around in its depths.
-His hand pulls out a small brown bottle, a thin white cloth, and a small roll of gauze.
-He settles down on the ground and lays the items on his lap.
+His hand pulls out a small brown bottle, a thin white cloth, and a roll of gauze.
+He lays the items on his lap.
 He cleans around the wound with the thin cloth, then unravels some of the gauze, folds it, and presses it into the unconscious man’s forearm.

 “Hold this here.”
 The doctor instructs the night guard while keeping the limb raised above the patient’s head.
 “Press down, but keep it high.”
 He packs his other items into his bag, then uses the guard’s shoulder to rise off the ground.
 Small pebbles and soil cling to the knees of his raggedy, brown trousers.

 “—dead.
 The storm’s died down.
 Don’t know for how long, but—”